Updated on January 1, 2017

 Resolved: I will live for God and the people He brings into my life.
 That’s MY new year’s resolution.
 It centers on relationship, and it requires letting go and moving on.

-The inspiration for my resolution comes from Paul.
-In his letter to the Philippians, this New Testament apostle wrote of forgetting the past and embracing the future.
+Paul is the main inspiration for my resolution.
+In his letter to the Philippians, this New Testament leader endorsed forgetting the past and embracing the future with Christ.

-Edwards made a commitment to check his resolutions once a week.
-The first resolution set the stage for those that follow, and it pretty much defined his life mission:
+Edwards made a commitment to check his resolutions once a week, to ensure he stayed on track.
+His first resolution set the stage for those that followed, and it pretty much defined his life mission:

 Over to You

-Now it’s your turn to chime in.
-Name ONE goal you want to meet this year.
-What steps will you take to keep your new year’s resolution?
+Thank you for reading this post.
+Now it’s YOUR turn to chime in.
+Name one goal you have for the new year.
+What steps will you take to achieve it?

-Let’s fill up the comments with friendly conversation!
-Scroll down the page to leave a reply, ask a question, or just say hello.
+I would love to hear your plans for the new year.
+Let’s fill the comments with friendly conversation.
+Scroll down to leave a reply, ask a question, or just say hello.

 And if you liked this post, please give it a share.